xs0524/hello-world/README.md

 # hello-world

 Hi, I'm Xin.
-Just a little tired about Medicine so I stared something cool.
+Just a little tired about Medicine so I started something cool.